Search

 Back to top

-Diagnosis of diabetes must be made by a doctor.
-There are several blood tests that may be conducted to help diagnose the condition.
+A doctor must diagnose diabetes.
+Several blood tests may be conducted to help diagnose the condition.
 Those with symptoms of diabetes or high risk factors should be tested.
-Early diagnosis and co-operating with health care professionals will help prevent serious complications that can result from untreated or poorly managed diabetes.
+Early diagnosis and cooperation with health care professionals will help prevent serious complications that can result from untreated or poorly managed diabetes.

 What are the risk factors for developing diabetes?